margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There's someone, there are people behind the books in the bookstore.
 There's someone, there are people behind the trash cans.
 There's someone, there are people behind the post office.
+There's someone, there are people behind the work in churches.
 There are people behind the word "Queen" on the advertisement.
 All of humanity, 7.2 billion someones, lots of people walking in the shopping mall, lots of people walking on Earth are behind the word "Queen" on the advertisement.

 <br>